Seasickness on a Cruise: 7 Tips to Avoid It

 Pull back on the booze if you feel motion sickness. (via Doug Parker/Cruise Radio)

-Lastly, avoid energy drinks that contain high levels of caffeine.
+Avoid energy drinks that contain high levels of caffeine as well.
 These glasses can raise heart rate and blood pressure, triggering symptoms such as nausea, dizziness, etc., making it difficult to enjoy your time at sea.
-Opting for plain water with electrolytes added – like coconut water – will keep your hydration balanced without causing unwanted side effects.

-5. Eat the right food
+5. Eat the Right Food

-Eating the right foods is one of the best ways to avoid seasickness on a cruise ship.
-Avoid heavy, greasy meals that can upset your stomach and make you more susceptible to motion sickness.
-Instead, stick to lighter fare like fruits, vegetables, and lean proteins.
+Stay clear of heavy, greasy meals that can upset your stomach and make you more susceptible to motion sickness.
+Instead, stick to lighter fare, like fruits, vegetables, and lean proteins.

-While avoiding heavy meals is important, you should keep eating small meals throughout the day.
+Don’t stop there; keep eating small meals throughout the day.
 Doing so will help keep your blood sugar levels stable and prevent feelings of nausea or dizziness.

 Consider snacking on crackers or hard ginger candy for extra stomach-soothing goodness between larger meals.